matthieuriolo/rivetsjs-stdlib/README.md

 #### template
 The template binder is aquivalent to rv-html with the exceptions that the data bindings are accessible in the included html.
 You should not use that functions since rivetsjs provides a much better way (components).
-But most like for quite a few people this binder just will work fine
+But for the most people this binder just will work fine and for non-complex problem its absolute legit to use it

 Example:
 ```html